 How to Make Marshmallows

 It’s hot chocolate season, and I’m making the most of it lately.
 I haven’t consumed a lot myself but I’ve made countless mugs for my kids.
-You may have seen some of the photos on my Instagram stories??

 I’ve been having a lot of fun photographing marshmallows and hot chocolate lately, and I’ve received quite a few questions about how to make marshmallows from scratch.